 Eventually abandoned by both, Lilith met the wandering banished descendant of her ex-husband, the First Murderer (as named in the Bible) Caine.
 She took Caine in, tended to his injuries, fed and healed him, and taught him secret wisdom — the seeds of which blossomed into the vampiric disciplines (just like Daemon Julian mentioned above).
 And how does Caine repay Lilith?
 By abandoning her as well, to wander forever apart, mother of monsters and thief of infant breaths.
 Caine goes on to found Enoch and Lilith leaves the scene.
 We can see how an easy author remix gives us Mirri Mas Duur.

-If we look at Cersei as another Lion of Night, we see that much of what we learn of this being comes from the Arya point of view chapters… and Arya has Queen Cersei on her death prayer list.
-I don’t think Arya will dwell too long on that list and that she won’t personally kill all those left.
+Martin has stated he intended Cersei and Daenerys to be parallels.
+If we look at Cersei as another Lion of Night-type, we see that much information shown of this being comes from the Arya point of view chapters… and Arya has Queen Cersei on her death prayer list.
+I don’t think Arya will dwell too long on that list and that she won’t personally kill all those remaining.
 Arya is a chooser of the slain as a type of Valkyrie herself, a cup bearer of sorts, but Arya discussion will be kept for another time and place.

 A Feast for Crows – Arya II

 Worshipers came to the House of Black and White every day.
 Most came alone and sat alone; they lit candles at one altar or another, prayed beside the pool, and sometimes wept.
 A few drank from the black cup and went to sleep; more did not drink.
 There were no services, no songs, no paeans of praise to please the god.
 The temple was never full.
 From time to time, a worshiper would ask to see a priest, and the kindly man or the waif would take him down into the sanctum, but that did not happen often.